-Additionally, the bill outlines the requirements for the final written report, which must be submitted to the court and all parties at least twenty days prior to the merits hearing, with a provision for a ten-day submission requirement that can only be waived by mutual consent of both parties.
-The report must include comprehensive details about the child's best interest, the names and contact information of those interviewed, and it allows for cross-examination on the facts and conclusions presented.
-This legislation aims to clarify the role of guardians ad litem and ensure that their reports focus solely on factual information rather than recommendations.
+Additionally, the bill outlines the requirements for the content and timing of the final written report, which must be submitted to the court and all parties at least twenty days prior to the merits hearing, with a provision for a ten-day submission requirement that can only be waived by mutual consent of both parties.
+The report must include the names, addresses, and telephone numbers of individuals interviewed during the investigation and allows for cross-examination on the facts and conclusions presented.
+This act will take effect upon approval by the Governor.

 Statutes affected: 12/05/2024: 63-3-830